nasriblack/dwayati_repo/README.md

 # Dwayati Monorepo

-Dwayati is a **medication and prescription management app** built with a **monorepo architecture** using **Next.js, Hono, and React Native**.
+Dwayati is a **medication and prescription management app** built with a **monorepo architecture** using **Next.js, Express, and React Native**.
 The goal is to create a seamless experience for users across web and mobile platforms, backed by a robust API.

 ## 📝 Features